InfiniteVL: Synergizing Linear and Sparse Attention for Highly-Efficient, Unlimited-Input Vision-Language Models: Introduction

 \section{Introduction}

-Vision-Language Models (VLMs)~\cite{liu2023visual,li2023blip,zhuminigpt,bai2025qwen2,chen2024expanding,guo2025seed1,lin2024vila} are playing increasingly important roles in next-generation multimodal systems, from autonomous driving~\cite{jiang2024senna,li2025recogdrive} to embodied agents~\cite{black2410pi0,driess2023palm,zitkovich2023rt}.
-Their scalability, however, is challenged by the well-known computational constraints of the Transformer architecture~\cite{vaswani2017attention}.
-The quadratic complexity of self-attention with sequence length, coupled with a dynamically growing key-value cache during inference, creates unsustainable computational and memory demands.
+VLMs~\cite{liu2023visual,li2023blip,zhuminigpt,bai2025qwen2,chen2024expanding,guo2025seed1,lin2024vila, zeng2025diffusionvl} are rapidly evolving from static image-text comprehension toward continuous, real-world multimodal understanding~\cite{black2410pi0,driess2023palm,zitkovich2023rt,jiang2024senna,li2025recogdrive}.
+However, scaling these models to handle long multimodal inputs is severely challenged by the inherent computational constraints of the standard Transformer architecture~\cite{vaswani2017attention}.
+The quadratic complexity of self-attention with respect to sequence length, coupled with a dynamically growing key-value (KV) cache during autoregressive inference, creates unsustainable computational and memory demands.
 This inefficiency becomes a critical bottleneck in long-context scenarios, such as extended video understanding or continuous agent interaction.
-It effectively prohibits deployment on resource-constrained edge devices where real-time performance and low memory footprint are paramount.
+It also prohibits deployment on resource-constrained edge devices, where real-time performance and a strictly low memory footprint are paramount.